HCV-Total Antibody Test53+ booked in last 3 days

 Frequently Asked Questions

-- For the purpose of Diagnosis: when you may have been exposed to the hepatitis C virus, such as through contact with infected blood, or have symptoms associated with liver disease
+- To diagnose hepatitis C when you may have been exposed to the virus, such as through contact with the blood of an infected person.

 Ratings & Reviews (0)